Shrabanti87/Shrabanti.github.io/_pages/publications.md

 Under review/revision
 ======
-* **Chowdhury, Shrabanti**, ..., Wang, P. DAGBag: an algorithm to learn directed acyclic graphs of mixed variables with an application to identify prognostic protein biomarkers in ovarian cancer (Under review in **Bioinformatics**)
+* **Chowdhury, Shrabanti**, ..., Wang, P. DAGBagM: Learning directed acyclic graphs of mixed variables with an application to identify prognostic protein biomarkers in ovarian cancer (Under review in **Bioinformatics**)

 * Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under revision in **Nature Communication**)